 One of the simplest and most overlooked aspects of being organized is getting your computer files organized.
-It’s something that’s easy to take for granted, especially when you forget that most people don’t use their computers like us crazy systems-people do.
-Let’s look at some good practices for keeping your files and documents neat, in folders and easy searchable and accessible.
+Every time you have to dig around for a document you can’t find or have to do unnecessary clicks to access a folder, you are not as productive as you could be.
+Let’s look at some good practices for keeping your files and documents neat, in folders and easily searchable and accessible.

-The advantage of the original paper-based cabinets was that you really had to think about where to put documents so that they could be easily located when they were needed.
-With computers, we have somewhat lost this art-form and exchanged it for an all-in-one search function instead.
+The advantage of the original paper-based cabinets was that you really had to think about where to put documents so that you could locate them easily when they were needed.
+With digital documents, since you can’t see or touch them, it becomes too easy to have files scattered all over your computer.

 Some Simple Rules